frontendweekly/virga/11ty/posts/2021-01-14-optimizing-images-with-eleventy.md

 By looking at this output from the plugin, I can see what I'd need to construct `<picture>` and its siblings.
 Since I've already had an Eleventy Transform for enhancing an article, I'm going to use it.

 Transforms can modify a template’s output.
-I'd like to think of it as a post processing tool in Eleventy.
+I'd like to think of it as a post-processing tool in Eleventy.
 So for an article, a markdown file is used to build an HTML file, Transforms will take that output(the HTML file) and modify it.

 By using this, I can "transform" this: